 Fields of work

-Database with current information on the fields of activity: www.berufenet.arbeitsagentur.de
+You can find a database with current information on the field of activity here: www.berufenet.arbeitsagentur.de